Last updated on June 16th, 2021

 Here are 4 features you can view in each profile:

 You can check out my explanation on what the red and green bars mean in the stock chart.

 #3 Stock Analysis

 #4 Company Information

 This information is pretty overwhelming for me.
-However, I believe it will be really useful if you’re a frequent trader and can view the various metrics.
+However, I believe it will be really useful if you’re a frequent trader who can understand the various metrics.